Telnet: Telnet service

 A Telnet service is an application providing services over the Telnet protocol.
 Most operating systems provide a service that can be installed or enabled to provide Telnet services to clients.

 Name

-While the official specification stylizes the name as TELNET, it is not defined therein as an acronym or abbreviation.
+The official specification stylizes the name as TELNET, which is not used as an acronym or abbreviation.

-In a 1972 paper, when discussing one of the early forms of the protocol, Stephen Crocker et al. used "TELNET" explicitly as an abbreviation of "telecommunications network."
+In a 1972 paper, when discussing one of the early forms of the protocol, Stephen Crocker et al. used "TELNET" explicitly as an abbreviation of "telecommunications network".

-In his 2015 book WHOIS Running the Internet: Protocol, Policy, and Privacy, Internet researcher Garth O. Bruen claims that Telnet was originally short for "Teletype Over Network Protocol."
+In his 2015 book WHOIS Running the Internet: Protocol, Policy, and Privacy, Internet researcher Garth O. Bruen claims that Telnet was originally short for "Teletype Over Network Protocol".